MohamdOmar/PC_Remote_Control/README.md

 # PC_Remote_Control
 Controlling PC remotely by mobile application via socket programming

-C++ application that gives the access to your PC throw mobile application "TCP UDP Server & Client" it works as a client for the server
+C++ application that gives the access to your PC throw mobile application "TCP UDP Server & Client" which works as a client for the server

 The server send a list of command options and then listen to the client response